- Funding: COSME Pogramme for the Competitiveness of Enterprises and SMEs

 The aim is to develop, share and promote support schemes not only for individual migrant entrepreneurs but also for social and inclusive enterprises benefitting migrants.
 Ultimately the knowledge gained will be of use for those developing and promoting support schemes for migrant entrepreneurs, leading to a more inclusive society.

-The network as a whole will operate through three Communities of Practice (CoPs), coordinated by AEIDL, each addressing a key component of a comprehensive ecosystem to support migrant entrepreneurship: Coaching & Mentoring (led by Social Impact gGmbH, Berlin), Access to finance (led by THUAS-FINE, The Hague), and Professionalisation and Diversity Management (led by UNITEE, Brussels).
+The network as a whole operates through three Communities of Practice (CoPs), coordinated by AEIDL, each addressing a key component of a comprehensive ecosystem to support migrant entrepreneurship: Coaching & Mentoring (led by Social Impact gGmbH, Berlin), Access to finance (led by THUAS-FINE, The Hague), and Professionalisation and Diversity Management (led by UNITEE, Brussels).